vseth1027/AudioVisualizer/DEVELOPMENT.md

 4/24/2018
 - Edited update() so that the window will close once the audio finishes playing.
-- PROBLEM: Sometime the application is run from the terminal and the application starts buts fails.
+- PROBLEM: Sometimes the application is run from the terminal and the application starts buts fails.
 When this happens, the incorrect app logo is displayed in the dock (on mac) and in the program window itself.
-Why is the happening, and how can this be fixed?
+Why is this happening, and how can this be fixed?

 5/1/2018
-- Added image representation for pitch salience
+- Added image representation for pitch salience.
+- Deleted .wav files and added the option to play some extra tracks when the number keys 1-9 are pressed. (modifed keyPressed() method)